lwhiteley/magnet-to-torrent/README.md

 ### Validate a Magnet URI

-The folowing verifies if the magnet uri provided is formatted correctly.
+The following verifies if the magnet uri provided is formatted correctly.

 ```javascript
 var bool = magnetToTorrent.validateMagnet(magnet); // returns boolean